 Timeshare sales seminars in Mexico

-Sometimes, instead of a vacation package, they will offer free tickets to popular events, or dinner at a fancy restaurant to people they market to who are already vacationing at the resort in exchange for attending a seminar.
+Sometimes, instead of a vacation package, they will offer free tickets to popular events, or dinner at a fancy restaurant to people they approach who are already vacationing at the resort in exchange for attending a seminar.

 These seminars are staffed by professionally trained sales teams who approach attendees with the sole intention of getting them to commit to and sign a Timeshare contract.